Ryan McMahon Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies, including Ryan McMahon (hitting .270 in his past 10 games, with a double, two home runs, six walks and five RBI), take on starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Ryan McMahon (.342 slugging percentage over his past 10 games, including one homer), battle starter Darius Vines and the Atlanta Braves at Coors Field, Wednesday at 8:40 PM ET.

-In his last game, he had two hits (going 2-for-2 with a home run and two RBI) against the Braves.
+He had a hitless performance in his most recent game (0-for-4) against the Braves.

 Ryan McMahon Game Info & Props vs. the Braves